sindresorhus/quick-lru/readme.md

 Lazy expiration upon the next `write` or `read` call.

-Individual expiration of an item can be specified by the `set(key, value, expiry)` method.
+Individual expiration of an item can be specified by the `set(key, value, maxAge)` method.

 #### onEviction